shibatch/tlfloat/CODE_OF_CONDUCT.md

 OSS.
 Also, by the time each prominent OSS has achieved usable performance by commercial standards, the developers or their employers have had to bear the development resources.
-Even if a company does not expect continuous maintenance of OSS, it is natural that a company that uses OSS commercially should bear a part of the development resources up to that point.
+Even if a company does not expect continuous maintenance of OSS, it should be natural that a company that uses OSS commercially should bear a part of the development resources up to that point.

 Let me explain in simpler language.
 Imagine that you are offered a free lunch somewhere.
 In such a case, a rather large number of people